habGegeben/Cursor-Flip/README.md

 !!
 This code is "I just wanted it to work" level.
 There are so many poor coding practices in it.

-: I got tired of finding so many great X11 mouse cursor themes out there that aren't right-handed (not anyone's fault).
+: I got tired of finding so many great X11 mouse cursor themes out there that aren't left-handed (not anyone's fault).
 : I got bored of having to use GIMP to flip the xcursor files, and then having to edit the X-hotspots.
 : I wasn't bored enough to just point this at a folder or compressed file and have it do _everything_, so...